-To test Web applications on the Safari browser, install the UFT Connection Agent and the Safari extension provided by UFT One on your Mac computer.
-For details on how to do this, see Install and configure the UFT Connection Agent on Mac.
+To test Web applications on Safari, install the Micro Focus UFT Agent Safari extension on your Mac computer.
+For details, see Install and configure the Micro Focus UFT Agent Safari extension on Mac.

-Recording steps and learning objects (in the Object Repository Window or Manager) are not supported on the Safari browser.
+Recording steps and learning objects (in the Object Repository Window or Manager) are not supported on Safari.
 Use the Remote Object Spy on a Safari browser to view the properties and operations of Web controls, and optionally, add the corresponding test objects to your object repository.

 Tip: Use Google Chrome to create, edit, and debug your tests and components, as Chrome and Safari render Web pages similarly.